The Prelude

 she asked me how to do it

-He looked up and the woman finally met his eyes, irritation crossing her face.
+He looked up.
+The woman finally met his eyes, irritation flashing across her face.

 “You went through my phone?”